heracx-ai/qhronos/design.md

 ## Overview

 **Qhronos** is a developer-first scheduling and notification service.
 It allows clients to schedule one-time or recurring events via API, store them durably, and manage them through a simple REST interface.
-The system is designed for reliability and simplicity, using PostgreSQL for persistence.
+The system is designed for reliability and simplicity, using PostgreSQL for persistence and Redis for scheduling.

 ---